There are A LOT of snakes in Minnesota!

 For example, some species are venomous, while others use constriction to immobilize their prey.
 Or the fact that certain snakes are rarely seen because they spend most of their time underground, but others are comfortable living EXTREMELY close to humans.

-Today, you’re going to learn about the 15 types of snakes in Minnesota!
+15 types of snakes in Minnesota!

 #1.
 Timber Rattlesnake

 - Adults typically range from 30 to 60 inches in length.